 “Try this 3-day detox to lose weight fast!” – Such quick fixes are quite common to see, and when you’re looking to trim a few pounds ahead of a special occasion you might be tempted to try them.
 In reality, even the best 3-day detox to lose weight might not give you the results you’re hoping for.

-The reason for this is simple – most popular detoxes are too restrictive and too limited to cause any long-term change.
+The reason for this is simple – most popular detoxes are too restrictive and too limited to cause any sustainable long-term change.
 However, there are more structured programs that can kickstart your weight loss journey.
 In this article, we will explore the science behind detoxes, and offer a better alternative to the 3-day detox cleanse to lose weight easily.

 Does Your Body Need A Detox?